Frequently Asked Questions

 Benefits are not available for any services received on or within 6 months after the Eligibility Date of an Insured person, if those services are related to a Pre-existing Condition as defined in the Definitions section of the Plan Description.
 This exclusion does not apply to a Newborn that is enrolled within 31 days of birth or a newly adopted child that is enrolled within 31 days from either the date of placement of the child in the home, or the date of the final decree of adoption.

-This limitation does not apply to the Medical Evacuation benefit, the Repatriation of Remains benefit and to the Bedside Visit Benefit.
+This limitation does not apply to the Emergency Medical Transportation benefit, the Repatriation of Mortal Remains benefit and to the Emergency Family Travel Arrangements Benefit.

 - How do I read the fine print?